RV Tire Shopping: Avoiding Pricing Scams & Finding Deals

 Identifying Legitimate vs. Problem Tire Dealers

-What you experienced is a classic bait-and-switch tactic that several online tire retailers use.
+Stop — before you click "buy now" on those discounted RV tires, check this first to avoid getting scammed by predatory retailers.
 If the advertised price seems too good compared to other dealers, there's usually a reason.
 Legitimate tire dealers will show all fees upfront, honor their quoted prices, and maintain realistic delivery timeframes.

 Red Flags When Shopping for RV Tires